 Representative "Smitty" Pignatelli will officially recognize Great Barrington’s famous native son.
 Mr. McFarlane, Professor Frances Jones-Sneed of MCLA, and Historian Bernard Drew will examine aspects of Du Bois’s enduring legacy.
 Journalist Nichole Du-pont and students Mohammed Adawulai, Bard College at Simon’s Rock, and Anna Dupont, Undermountain Elementary School, will pay homage to Mr. McFarlane’s great-grandmother Nina, great-uncle Burghardt, grandmother Yolande and other relatives buried in Great Barrington’s Mahaiwe Cemetery.
-Scott Christianson, award-winning author, will serve as master of ceremonies.

 In his autobiography, Du Bois counseled his then two year old great-grandson about one’s life’s work being the inner satisfaction which that work derives and the world’s need of that work.
 "Never hesitate," Du Bois told Arthur, "never falter."
 We should all be so blessed with such sage advice.

 Please join us tomorrow.
 The occasion promises to be both significant and enlightening.

 RANDY F. WEINSTEIN

 The writer is executive director of the Du Bois Center.